 The collection is under the guidance of Vicente Todolí since 2011, as well as the museum project for its expansion in the city of Xàtiva.

 The “COLECCION INELCOM Arte Contemporáneo” is composed of forty artists that work with drawing, sculpture, photography, installations, painting and video.

 The collection started with the communication and incommunication thematic by the acquisition of works from:

-KaderAttia (France), Candice Breitz (Southafrica), Fernando Bryce (Peru), Sophie Calle (France), Jordi Colomer(Spain), William Cordova (Peru), Jan Fabre (Belgium), Till Gerhard (Germany), Curro González (Spain), Tony Matelli (USA) ,Xisco Mensua (Spain), Muntean/Rosenblum (Austria/Israel), Ernesto Neto (Brazil), Erwin Olaf (Netherlands), Anselm Reyle (Germany), Lisa Ruyter (USA), Markus Schinwald (Austria), Nedko Solakov (Bulgaria) y Fiona Tan (Indonesia).
+KaderAttia (France), Candice Breitz (Southafrica), Fernando Bryce (Peru), Sophie Calle (France), Jordi Colomer(Spain), William Cordova (Peru), Jan Fabre (Belgium), Till Gerhard (Germany), Curro González (Spain), Tony Matelli (USA) ,Xisco Mensua (Spain), Muntean/Rosenblum (Austria/Israel), Ernesto Neto (Brazil), Erwin Olaf (Netherlands), Anselm Reyle (Germany), Lisa Ruyter (USA), Markus Schinwald (Austria), Nedko Solakov (Bulgaria) and Fiona Tan (Indonesia).

 Since the arrival of Vicente Todolí two new topics have been added to the Collection: energy and memory, this leads us to the addition of new artists: